jeffylau50/LightsOut/README.md

 This Web Game was built with React.js deployed on HeroKu

+Goal of the game is turn off all the lights on the panel.

 Deployed on Heroku: [https://lights-out-2.herokuapp.com/]

 ***This Web Game achieved a score of 99% on Google PageSpeed Insights***